Trust-NICKOL/rust-smart-contracts/README.md

 Presentation about Rust.

-It covers the motivation of Rust and the major parts which make the programming language so unique.
+It covers the motivation of Rust and the key concepts that make this programming language so unique.

 ## Depedencies